aikedejongste/docs.aikedejongste.nl/docker/docker.md

 # Docker

-## Remove all containers from a host:
+## Remove all containers from a host

 ```bash
 docker rm -f $(docker ps -qa)
 ```